someonelse20/flight-controller/README.md

 ## Usage
 To use plug in a 3 cell lipo battery into the XT60 connector and attach the ESCs to the 4 corner screw terminals.
 Then plug in the ESC headers into the coresponding ESC headers on the board.
 Make sure a GPS antenna is connected to the U.FL connector.
+Plug in my transceiver module into any of the UART headers.
 A Micro SD card is not strictly required but if inserted the board will log data and error logs.

 ## Project Images